Delivered on behalf of the African Student Union, on the occasion of the first African convention held at Mary’ek Hall, Kuching Sarawak, Malaysia!

 Investing in Africa’s people;

 Investing in Information Communication Technology and basic infrastructure; and

 Developing the financing mechanism.

-A question would be rightfully asked, why would this Programme succeed when similar initiatives have in the past failed to extricate the continent from its economic quagmire.
-Our student association and other students organisation have to stand straight for this task.
+A question would be rightfully asked, why would this Programme succeed when similar initiatives have in the past failed to extricate the continent from its economic quagmire?
+Our student association and other student organization have to stand straight for this task.

 In closing, on behalf of the African Students Association of INTI College Sarawak, I would like to once again welcome all of you to this convention

 I thank you